 Descriptive Alt Text

-"What is it?" and "How can it inform ALife research?"
+Information Theory: "What is IT?" and "How can IT inform ALife research?"

 How do we measure complexity, cognition, and hidden structure in evolved systems?